adamokasha/snapsapp/readme.md

   - S3, IAM and serverless image handling
 - Google Oauth
 - Facebook Oauth
-- MongoDb (mLab)
+- MongoDB (mLab)

 To run the app in development or production mode, you must sign up to these services and configure the necessary keys in the config directory.

-To view the keys required open /config/prod.js.
-Note you will have to create your own dev.js file in the config folder.
+To view the keys required open `/config/prod.js`.
+Note you will have to create your own `dev.js` file in the config folder.

-## Development
+### Development

 `npm run dev`

-## Production
+### Production

 The app is configured to build for production on Heroku.

-##
+## Component Design

+The component design follows the practices recommended in the React docs of having stateful class-based container component that interact with stateless presentational components.

+The `client/src/pages` folder houses most of the container components while most of the presentational components are housed in the `client/src/components`.

+The nomenclature helps to find component "families".
+For examples, most of the presentational components used in the `ProfilePage` component are located in `components/profile` folder.

-# License
+## License

 MIT License